NatalieThurlby/verygoodscience/_products/product1.md

 ---
-identifier: john-doe-tshrirt
+identifier: vgs-stickers-1
-name: John Doe Tshirt
+name: One Very Good Science hex-sticker
-price: 50
+price: 10
-image: /assets/img/products/product1.jpg
+image: /assets/img/products/hex-stickers.jpg
 ---

-This is a high-quality replica of The Starry Night by the Dutch post-impressionist painter Vincent van Gogh.
-Using brand new techniques such as magneto-reluctance and capacitive reactance, we were able to reproduce the original colours with a 99.99% accuracy.
+Show that you support Very Good Science - and prompt people to ask you all about it.
+This is a vinyl hex sticker, which will look great on a laptop, water bottle, phone, etc.